 Many fishing tournaments take place all year long.
 And so does the monthly Islamorada Third Thursday ArtWalks offering live music on three stages, local food and brews, and original art and hand-crafted jewelry in the Upper Keys.

 Divers and spearfishing enthusiasts come to the Keys to hunt Florida lobster on nearby reefs.
 There’s a two-day mini-season for amateur anglers, usually in July, followed by an 8-month open season from August 6 through March 31 every year.

 There are also three National Parks close to the Florida Keys.
 They are Everglades National Park, Dry Tortugas National Park and Biscayne National Park.

 Tips for RV Camping in the Florida Keys

 1. Watch the Weather in the Keys

 The weather is typically close to perfect on the Florida Keys throughout winter, spring and summer, although summer does see more rain.
 However, late September through November is the best weather of the year in my opinion.
-Ironically it is also the height of the hurricane season, with storms that frequently require fast evacuation on US 1, the only road off the Keys.
+Ironically it is also the height of the hurricane season, with storms that frequently require fast evacuation on US 1, also known as the Overseas Highway, which is the only road off the Keys.
 If you decide to go RVing in the Keys at this time of year, keep your eye on the weather and plan ahead.
 It’s better to leave early than to be trapped in a 100-mile traffic jam.
 And above all, obey all instructions from the authorities.

 2. Consider Florida Keys State Parks vs Private RV Campgrounds